 Factors That Affect Your Severance Pay

 There are many factors that could affect the amount of money or level of benefits that you could get as part of your severance pay.
 Here are just some of the most common factors:

-- The amount of time you have served with the company.
+- The length of employment you have served with the company.

 - Your seniority at the company.